lightscapevr/website/markdown/documentation.md

 * Placing a material.
 With a material selected aim the laser at the face you wish to paint and click with the  **trigger**.
 * Eye-drop a material.
 With the paint tool selected move the controller to touch the face with the material you want.
 You will see the tool icon will change to a bucket with a red arrow pointing into the bucket.
 Click with the  **trigger** to make the material of the face become your currently selected material.

+### Notes tool
+Notes tool is designed for leaving temporary notes in the VR.
+Simple freehand notes that can be removed later.

+### Tape measure tool
+Tape measure can be used for measuring distance to the object (like a laser pointer).
+The cross from tape tool is visible on the screen, which improves the communication between person in VR and person in front of the computer.

+When clicked, the tape tool can be used to create guidelines, like in sketchup.

 ### Materials
 The tool where you can select, edit and create new materials.